jillesvangurp/kt-search-logback-appender/README.md

 ## Settings

+The plugin can be configured via the normal mechanisms provided by Logback.

 This is the list of writable properties and their defaults.
-TODO document properly but mostly does what it says on the tin.
-You can override any of these with the appropriate xml tag.
+Mostly, the properties are pretty self explanatory.
+You can override any of these with the appropriate xml tag in your logback configuration.

 ```kotlin
 // you can override all the public properties via the logback xml config